Combo Class, Creative Dance, Parent/Child

 School Director, Creative Beginnings, Ballet, Pointe, Modern, Jazz, Tap, Barre Burn and Yoga

 Becca graduated from The University of Iowa in just three years with her BA in Dance and a minor in Theatre Arts.
 She has performed with Upstate NY Ballet Company (aka Syracuse City Ballet), San Diego Dance Theater, Ballet Theatre of Maryland, and Kinetics Professional Company.
 Becca has trained at summer intensives such as Joffrey Ballet, ABT, Nashville Ballet, City Ballet in San Diego, and Malashock Dance.
 She trained extensively in all styles of dance including: ballet, pointe, modern, lyrical, jazz, tap, musical theater and hip hop.
 She received her year-round training from both The Rock School West and Nolte Academy of Dance and has taught at studios throughout Iowa, Pennsylvania, New York, and Maryland.
-Becca is in her fifth year teaching at Kinetics, directs the Kinetics Kids Company and is the School Manager of Kinetics Dance Theatre.
+Her students have gone on to pursue dance at places such as Boston Ballet School, Forham University, and UMBC.
+Becca is in her sixth year teaching at Kinetics and is the School Director of Kinetics Dance Theatre.

 Meagan Singleton graduated in the Spring of 2013 with her BA in Dance Performance from UMBC.
 She has trained in Ballet, Pointe, Modern, Contemporary, Jazz, Musical Theater and Lyrical.
 At UMBC Meagan had the privilege of training under Sandra Lacey, Liz Walton who is a former Paul Taylor Company member, Douglas Hamby, Carol Hess-Vait, and Helanius J. Wilkins.
 Meagan has been a choreographer and coach in the Annapolis area for other dance studios competition teams and has helped them compete and rank nationally for the past three years.